 The following are examples of learning opportunities for developing skill in reflective practice.
 In general, I seek (1) To position students to engage abstractly with theoretical ideas; (2) To practice skills through concrete, carefully bounded activities; and (3) To draw links between the two, striving for an integration of theory and practice.
-True, there is nothing original in this 3-step pattern; nevertheless, I think it takes a lifetime of practice to truly understand these steps.
+True, there is nothing original in this 3-step pattern; nevertheless, I think it takes a lifetime of thoughtful trial and error to truly understand these steps.

 - Models of design situations.
 I create models of design situations that enable students to experience theory and practice.